mihneadb/node-directory-tree/README.md

 `depth` : `number` - If presented, reads so many nested dirs as specified in argument.
 Usage of size attribute with depth option is prohibited.

+`filesOnly` : `Boolean` - If true, a flat array containing all matched files will be returned instead of the full directory tree object.

 ## Result

 Given a directory structured like this: